hennessyaedan/ON-Hunting-Map/README.md

 # How to use the app:

+The current deployment of the website can be found here [ON-Hunting-Map](https://onhuntingmap.netlify.app/)

 * This website displays Ontario annual hunter harvesting data for each WMU

 * Searching for a WMU in the search bar will zoom to the location of that WMU